Our Perimeter Report

 As set out in our 2022 to 2025 Strategy and Business Plan, we continue to support innovation and competition as a force for better consumer and market outcomes.

-Open banking is an excellent example of greater competition and innovation bringing real benefits to consumers and businesses.
+Open banking is an great example of greater competition and innovation bringing real benefits to consumers and businesses.

-There will be a transition from the Open Banking Implementation Entity (OBIE) to the future entity which will build on the significant progress made to date.
-In addition, the report outlines the principles that will underpin a long-term regulatory framework, which the Government is intending to legislate for.
+There will be a transition from the current Open Banking Implementation Entity (OBIE) to a future entity which can build on the significant progress made to date, and support the development of new, and improve existing, open banking propositions.

 In parallel, we continue to support firms through our Sandbox and direct support functions.
 We have authorised or registered over 130 open banking firms and supported over 50 payment firms using open banking technology in our Sandbox and Innovation Pathways service.